Something’s Fishy in Essex

 The second floor picked up the history after the Revolutionary war and contained a lot of nice paintings – of ships, of ports, and of important men of the early 19th century.

 There was a display of elephant tusks too.
 Why?
-Because back in the 1800’s up until the mid 1900’s, the emergent steamboat technology allowed merchants to hack off elephant teeth in Zanzibar and ship them economically to the Connecticut River where the town of Ivoryton was the US leader in Ivory sculptures and industry that’s why.
+Because back in the 1800’s up until the mid 1900’s, the emergent steamboat technology allowed merchants to hack off elephant tusks in Zanzibar and ship them economically to the Connecticut River where the town of Ivoryton was the US leader in Ivory sculptures and industry.

 As steamers became omnipresent, the Connecticut River became a major point between Boston and New York and towns like Hartford really took off.
 It was cool to see some of the paintings depicting our capital city back in the day.
 Of course, the river itself was a cesspool and the standard of living was atrocious, but the paintings sure do look purty.